Close Menu

 “Many job seekers apply to dozens of listings a week with little feedback, so when something promising appears, they jump,” he told TechNewsWorld.

 AI can contribute to that fear and uncertainty, too.
 “Many individuals have concerns about AI replacing their roles, so they are more open to possible career changes than in the past,” Kron said.
-“This concern about career obsolescence is also a tool exploited by bad actors.”
+“This concern about career obsolescence is also a tool exploit by bad actors.”

 New Workers Targeted by AI-Powered Scams

-The rise of remote work and the sensitive data shared by scammers have all contributed to their growth, said Mona Terry, director of operations and head of victim services at the Identity Theft Resource Center in San Diego, a nonprofit that works to minimize the risks and mitigate the impact of identity theft and crime.
+The rise of remote work and the sensitive data shared by scammers have all contributed to their growth, said Mona Terry.
+Director of operations and head of victim services at the Identity Theft Resource Center in San Diego, a nonprofit that works to minimize the risks and mitigate the impact of identity theft and crime.

 Scammers are also targeting first-time job seekers.
 “Many people are looking to work remotely, and for those who haven’t done it before or are entering the job market with years of experience, the interview process may be new,” Terry told TechNewsWorld.

-Dean Burner, a data scientist at Revelio Labs, a New York-based job search company, noted that one reason fake job postings and phishing emails work is the vast and growing number of job postings online and the inability of job seekers to research all of the ones that might interest them properly.
+Dean Burner.
+A data scientist at Revelio Labs, a New York-based job search company, noted that one reason fake job postings and phishing emails work is the vast and growing number of job postings online and the inability of job seekers to research all of the ones that might interest them properly.

 “While not scams, the prevalence of phantom job postings contributes to the apparent abundance of opportunities, and they are increasing as economic uncertainty increases,” he said.
 “For example, the ratio of hires to openings dropped from about 0.75 to less than 0.5 in recent years.
-This is partly due to a shortage of talent that employers consider truly qualified, and partly because companies want to create the appearance of growth without actually doing so.”
+This is partly due to a shortage of talent that employers consider truly qualified.
+And partly because companies want to create the appearance of growth without actually doing so.”

 How To Spot and Avoid Employment Scams

-For job seekers looking to protect themselves from scammers, Diana Rothfuss, director of global risk, fraud, and compliance strategy solutions at SAS, an artificial intelligence and analytics software company in Cary, North Carolina, recommends checking promising job postings on a job board versus the company website to ensure they are legitimate.
+For job seekers looking to protect themselves from scammers, Diana Rothfuss, director of global risk.
+Fraud, and compliance strategy solutions at SAS, an artificial intelligence and analytics software company in Cary.
+North Carolina, recommends checking promising job postings on a job board versus the company website to ensure they are legitimate.

 Beware of urgency, warned John Wilson, a senior threat researcher at Fortra, a cybersecurity company in Eden Prairie, Minnesota.
-“While some jobs may require an urgent candidate, no legitimate company will hire someone who hasn’t passed a background check; they could get into legal trouble, and that takes time,” he told TechNewsWorld.
+“While some jobs may require an urgent candidate.
+No legitimate company will hire someone who hasn’t passed a background check; they could get into legal trouble, and that takes time,” he told TechNewsWorld.

 “Whenever you feel pressured to act rapidly, slow down and do your research,” he said.
 “Urgency is a well-known persuasive technique for influencing people.”

-The best way to avoid these scams is to be wary of unsolicited job offers, advised Paul Farnsworth, president of Dice, a job site for tech and engineering professionals in Centennial, Colorado.
+The best way to avoid these scams is to be wary of unsolicited job offers, advised Paul Farnsworth.
+President of Dice, a job site for tech and engineering professionals in Centennial.
+Colorado.

 “Always do your due diligence on a company, be wary of any job that needs an upfront payment, and avoid any offers or terms that seem too good to be true,” he told TechNewsWorld.
-Keep the classic signs of phishing in mind: check for inconsistencies in email domains, don’t share sensitive personal information, and be on the lookout for anything suspicious.
+Keep the classic signs of phishing in mind: check for inconsistencies in email domains.
+Don’t share sensitive personal information, and be on the lookout for anything suspicious.

-With increasingly intelligent artificial intelligence, economic uncertainty, and the fact that these scams are low-risk and potentially very lucrative for those who perpetrate them, he said, they’re likely to continue and grow.
+With increasingly intelligent artificial intelligence.
+Economic uncertainty, and the fact that these scams are low-risk and potentially very lucrative for those who perpetrate them.
+He said, they’re likely to continue and grow.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email